Asus ProArt PA32UCX Review: First Mini-LED Monitor Wows

 Over the past two years, HDR and 4K/Ultra HD (UHD) displays have trickled down in price.
 Now commonplace, it’s almost impossible to buy a TV larger than 42 inches without some form of HDR with 4K and extended color.
 The same isn’t quite true for PC monitors, but many enthusiasts hunger for one of the best 4K monitors or TVs.
 Those shopping for a new high-res monitor have a few choices that mainly follow price lines.
 The best image quality costs the most money.
-And we’ve established that the very best HDR requires two things: high brightness and a full-array local-dimming (FALD) panel, which uses independently controlled lighting zones for better contrast and less light bleed than edge-lit displays.
+And we’ve established that the very best HDR monitors require two things: high brightness and a full-array local-dimming (FALD) panel, which uses independently controlled lighting zones for better contrast and less light bleed than edge-lit displays.
 Fitting that bill are the HP Omen X 65 Emperium, Asus ROG Swift PG27UQ and Acer Predator X27, and no other screens have managed to equal their image quality -- until now.
 Meet the new reference 4K monitor: the Asus ProArt PA32UCX.

-Unlike the aforementioned displays, PA32UCX isn’t a gaming monitor; it’s a reference-quality professional display that achieves image accuracy with something never seen before: a mini-LED backlight.
+Unlike the aforementioned displays, the PA32UCX isn’t a the best gaming monitor or a gaming monitor at all.
+It’s a reference-quality professional display that achieves image accuracy with something never seen before: a mini-LED backlight.
 Where typical LED diodes are around 0.6mm, mini-LEDs are half that size.
 That means you can pack a lot more of them into the same space.
 Still not quite on par with OLED, that mini-LED backlight features 1,152 dimming zones in a 48 x 24 array.
 The Asus, Acer and HP boast 384 zones, which is still enough to eliminate the halo effect that sometimes appears with local-dimming backlights.
 But more zones is better, and the PA32UCX proves that.

 Asus ProArt PA32UCX Specs